-3 Of interest is also a comparison of the WTPs between participants with a WTP for making the offer and participants with a WTP for not making the offer and a comparison of the proportion of the four D2-types with a discretized version of D1-types (where true ethicists (economists) switch from a negative (positive) WTP for not making the offer to a positive (negative) from LOW to HIGH and deontologists (libertarians) have a positive (negative) WTP for both offers).
+3 Of interest is also a comparison of the WTPs between participants with a WTP for making the offer and participants with a WTP for not making the offer and a comparison of the proportion of the four D2-types (with and without weak inequalities) with the discretized version of D1-types.

-- 2. TREATMENT vs. HIGH: D1: Two-sided t-test testing whether the WTP in TREATMENT differs significantly from HIGH for participants defined as ethicists.
-This allows testing the main hypothesis, i.e., that ethicists with information about the reservation price of the person receiving the offer have a stronger preference for approving the repugnant transaction than ethicists without this information.
-Analogous for D2 based on participants defined as true ethicists using a one-sided test of proportions4 of the fraction of participants approving the offer. - 3.
-TREATMENT vs. LOW_PROB: D1: Two-sided t-test testing whether the WTP in TREATMENT differs significantly from LOW_PROB for participants defined as ethicists.
+the reservation price of the person receiving the offer have a stronger preference for approving the repugnant transaction than ethicists without this information.
+Analogous for D2 based on participants defined as true ethicists using a one-sided test of proportions4 of the fraction of participants approving the offer as well as a test of equality of distributions.

+- 3. TREATMENT vs. LOW_PROB: D1: Two-sided t-test testing whether the WTP in TREATMENT differs significantly from LOW_PROB for participants defined as ethicists.
 This allows to dissect the treatment effect and test the hypothesis that ethicists with information about the reservation price of the person receiving the offer are more likely to approve of the transaction than ethicists without this information but who know that the likelihood of the transaction being conducted is decreased by an amount equivalent to the one induced in TREATMENT.
-Analogous for D2 based on true ethicists using a two-sided test of proportions. - 4.
+Analogous for D2 based on true ethicists using a two-sided test of proportions as well as a test of equality of distributions. - 4.
 BELIEFS: D1: Two-sided t-tests testing whether ethicists, neutralists, and economists differ in their average beliefs about the reservation prices of people who are willing to accept the offer for the high payment.5 This allows testing the hypothesis that ethicists, neutralists, and economists do not differ in their beliefs about the reservation prices of people who accept the offer for the high payment.
-Similarly, two-sided test of proportions testing whether ethicists, neutralists, and economists differ in their beliefs about the fraction of participants accepting the offer for the high payment.
+Similarly, two-sided t-tests testing whether ethicists, neutralists, and economists differ in their beliefs about the fraction of participants accepting the offer for the high payment.
 Analogous for the types defined by D2.